Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ## How to modify the configuration parameters?

-The various parameters of this software can be modified using `tools/change_settings.exe` or directly to config.py, save it and then open the software to see the changes, or you can press `Ctrl + S` on the computer keyboard to open the page to modify the configuration parameters (`Ctrl` is the default setting key.
-You can modify the setting key in the configuration parameters, please see the manual for the corresponding parameters).
+The various parameters of this software can be modified by clicking `SETTINGS` button on the main screen to open change settings window, save it and then close the change settings window, the changes will take place immediately.

 To see what each configuration parameter means, you can see the settings manual.